mkurkov/gml/Readme.md

 * gml:view(0,0,100,50) - print part of game field to console, params are X,Y,W,H
 * gml:load("somefile.gml") - load game state from file (see description of format below)
 * gml:save(0,0,100,50,"somefile.gml") - make a snapshot of game field, params - X,Y,W,H,FileName
+* gml:watch(0,0,100,40) - run current game and print view to console

 Coordinates started from top left then down and right.
 In `priv` directory there are several examples.